 It is important that people are able to find positive alternatives to offending.
 The Justice Social Work Service work closely with the East Renfrewshire Employability Partnership, utilising the existing pipeline to refer people for assistance with employability-related supports and those for further education/training.
 We have sought to draw upon a wide-range of employability services to accomplish this and have connected with employability services to deliver input to our Moving Forward Making Changes programme for specialist supports.
 The Justice Social Work Service are active partners with our colleagues in employability services.
 We continue to access UKSPF (UK Shared Prosperity Funding) funding which has been in place from April 2023 for a two-year period.
 This has enabled us to continue co-facilitating a role for an employability worker with our colleagues in Work EastRen Employability Services.
+Referrals continue to be made where appropriate to our colleagues in employability services.
 The Justice Social Work Service is continually exploring new opportunities for personal placements.
-This has included some short-term opportunities whilst longer-term additional placements.
+This has included some short-term opportunities whilst longer-term additional placements are reviewed.
+The service maintains close contact with people who are on existing personal placements.